-Big leafy house plants.
-If they’re large and healthy looking they can make the room and we’ve all seen the glossy magazine shots to prove it.
+Fiddle Leaf Figs. If they’re big and healthy looking they can make the room and we’ve all seen the glossy magazine shots to prove it.
 They can also ruin your day if you pay a lot for one that later croaks, leaving you feeling like a good-for-nothing plant killer.
 But not only have I managed to keep my big plants (mostly) alive – I’ve found a new favorite that’s super easy.

 First, let’s talk about the fiddle leaf fig. We, like 99.9% of blogland, have fallen hard for them.
-We’ve got two that have been happily cohabitating with us for years: one tall guy that resides in the office and a bushier one in the dining room.
+We’ve got fiddle leaf fig trees that have been happily cohabitating with us for years: one tall tree that resides in the office and a bushier plant in the dining room.
 They’ve not only survived, but we’ve even achieved new growth on them.
 It feels kind of like winning an imaginary fiddle-leaf shaped award made of solid gold (“I’d like to thank the academy, er, nursery”).

 We had a third in the living room for a little while, but, how can I put this delicately… he didn’t exactly thrive in that corner which tends to get a lot less light thanks to the overhang of the back porch.
 This is an old shot taken over a year ago for our second book, back when the plant was new and happy and hadn’t yet become bedraggled and downtrodden.

 But our living room plant story has a happy ending.
 Enter my new favorite plant, stage left: the Hope Philodendron.
-I mentioned them a few podcast episodes ago (Episode #9) after bring two home, one for the living room and then one for our master bedroom.
+I mentioned them a few podcast episodes ago (Episode #9) after bringing two home, one philodendron for the living room and then another for our master bedroom.

 Here’s why I’m loving them: